bobleesj/learn-swift-with-bob/course/protocol-oriented-swift/protocol-extension.md

 [4002_protocol_extension.playground](https://www.dropbox.com/sh/zjn5tytza7yycwp/AADSzYya-HOgr0UDaOfj6H46a?dl=0)

 ## Conclusion
 Protocol Oriented Swift is only limited by your imagination.

+> **Note:** Learn Swift with Bob is available on [Udemy](https://udemy.com/learn-swift-with-bob/).
+If you wish to receive a discount link, you may sign up [here](https://goo.gl/RR4K27).